erwanlemerrer/rennes-survival-guide/README.md

       - Great replacement: honey wine, aka chouchenn, is a must (personal favorite one: [Dragon Rouge](https://dragonrouge.bzh)).
   - Quite some local breweries, so you'll have the [choice](https://www.bieresbretonnes.fr/brasseries/).

+## Dead sundays
+  - Most of restaurants, bars and nearly all shops are closed on sunday/monday.
+Crêperie on sundays: La ville d'ys, beers: La cité d'ys (yes that's a lot of [Ys](https://en.wikipedia.org/wiki/Ys)!).
+  - Parcs (Thabor, Oberhtur, Gayeuilles...) are opened on sundays, as well as some pools, les Champs Libres, and cinemas.

 ## Must see

 ### Music